 Infrastructure Power

-Network services.
+Network services

+MS-Word

+MS-Excel.

 Lack of Access Due to Force Majeure.
 Should a Force Majeure event occur which prevents Availability during Scheduled Available Time by greater than 14 consecutive days (or 336 consecutive hours), Customer shall, as its exclusive remedy for such event, have the option of terminating the Term in accordance with Section L upon prior written notice to RoseASP, in which case RoseASP shall cease to be obligated to supply the ASP Product to Customer as of the date notice of termination is received by RoseASP.
 The termination provisions in Section L will not apply in the event of a termination under this Section C.7.